-(D) Davis-Bacon Act, as amended (40 U.S.C.
+- (A) Contracts for more than the simplified acquisition threshold currently set at \$150,000, which is the inflation adjusted amount determined by the Civilian Agency Acquisition Council and the Defense Acquisition Regulations Council (Councils) as authorized by 41 U.S.C.
+1908, must address administrative, contractual, or legal remedies in instances where contractors violate or breach contract terms, and provide for such sanctions and penalties as appropriate. - (B) All contracts in excess of \$10,000 must address termination for cause and for convenience by the non-Federal entity including the manner by which it will be affected and the basis for settlement. - (C) Equal Employment Opportunity.
+Except as otherwise provided under 41 CFR Part 60, all contracts that meet the definition of "federally assisted construction contract" in 41 CFR Part 60-1.3 must include the equal opportunity clause provided under 41 CFR 60-1.4(b), in accordance with Executive Order 11246, "Equal Employment Opportunity" (30 FR 12319, 12935, 3 CFR Part, 1964-1965 Comp., p.
+339), as amended by Executive Order 11375, "Amending Executive Order 11246 Relating to Equal Employment Opportunity," and implementing regulations at 41 CFR part 60, "Office of Federal Contract Compliance Programs, Equal Employment Opportunity, Department of Labor." - (D) Davis-Bacon Act, as amended (40 U.S.C.
 3141-3148).
-When required by Pederal program legislation, all prime construction contracts in excess of \$2,000 awarded by non-Federal entities must include a provision for compliance with the Davis-Bacon Act (40 U.S.C.
+When required by Federal program legislation, all prime construction contracts in excess of \$2,000 awarded by non-Federal entities must include a provision for compliance with the Davis-Bacon Act (40 U.S.C.
 3141-3144, and 3146-3148) as supplemented by Department of Labor regulations (29 CFR Part 5, "Labor Standards Provisions Applicable to Contracts Covering Federally Financed and Assisted Construction").
 In accordance with the statute, contractors must be required to pay wages to laborers and mechanics at a rate not less than the prevailing wages specified in a wage determination made by the Secretary of Labor.
 In addition, contractors must be required to pay wages not less than once a week.
-The non-Pederal entity must place a copy of the current prevailing wage determination issued by the Department of Labor in each solicitation.
+The non-Federal entity must place a copy of the current prevailing wage determination issued by the Department of Labor in each solicitation.
 The decision to award a contract or subcontract must be conditioned upon the acceptance of the wage determination.
-The non-Pederal entity must report all suspected or reported violations to the Federal awarding agency.
+The non-Federal entity must report all suspected or reported violations to the Federal awarding agency.
 The contracts must also include a provision for compliance with the Copeland "Anti-Kickback" Act (40 U.S.C.
-3145), as supplemented by Department of Labor regulations of Granis from the United States").
-The Act provides that each contractor or subcontractors on Public Building or Public Work Financed in Whole or in Part by Loans or Granis from the United States").
-The Act provides that each contractor or subcontractors on Public Building or Public Work Financed in Whole or in Part by Loans or Granis from the United States").
-The Act provides that each contractor or subcontractors on Public Building or Public Work Financed in Whole or in Part by Loans or Granis from the United States").
-The Act provides that each contractor or subcontractors on Public Building or Public Work Financed in Whole or in Part by Loans or Granis from the United States").
-The Act provides that each contractor or repair of public work, to giv pected or reported violations to the Federal awarding agency.
+3145), as supplemented by Department of Labor regulations (29 CFR Part 3, "Contractors and Subcontractors on Public Building or Public Work Financed in Whole or in Part by Loans or Grants from the United States").
+The Act provides that each contractor or Sub-Recipient must be prohibited from inducing, by any means, any person employed in the construction, completion, or repair of public work, to give up any part of the compensation to which he or she is otherwise entitled.
+The non-Federal entity must report all suspected or reported violations to the Federal awarding agency.